 And you will be treated as the owner of the assets that you transferred to the foreign asset protection trust (for U.S. income tax purposes only) if there are U.S. beneficiaries.

-Of course there will be a United States beneficiary.
-That person is you.
+there will be a United States beneficiary.
+That person is you

 (1) In general.
 The determination of whether a foreign trust has a U.S. beneficiary is made on an annual basis.
 A foreign trust is treated as having a U.S. beneficiary unless during the taxable year of the U.S. transferor—